 Selection and organization of message design elements in the mass communications media.
 Analysis of different effects of various types of mass communications formats, presentations, and systems on individuals and groups.
 610. (210.)
-Seminar in Writing for Broadcast and Film (3) Prerequisites: Telecommunications and Film 363, 460 and 510.
-Dramatic structures as they apply to broadcasting and cinema.
+Seminar in Writing for Broadcast and Film (3) Prerequisites: Telecommunications and Film 260, 363 and 510 Dramatic structures as they apply to broadcasting and cinema.
 Writing a full-length script or scenario.
 615. (212.)
 Seminar in Criticism of Broadcasting and Cinema (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
 Standards for objective appraisal of the ethical and artistic aspects of radio, television and film programs.
 620. (203.)
 Seminar in History of Broadcasting (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
-The development of broadcasting in its social, legislative and economic settings, with emphasis on broadcasting in the U.S.
+The development of broadcasting in its social, legislative and economic settings, with emphasis on broadcasting in the U.S. 640.
+(202.)

-640. (202.)
 Seminar in Broadcast Advertising Problems (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
 Analysis of social, economic and cultural context of advertising in commercial broadcasting; criticism and evaluation of the function of the advertiser; survey of broadcast advertising theory and research.
 660. (268.)
-Seminar in Directing the Dramatic Film (3) Prerequisites: Telecommunications and Film 520, 560B, and consent of instructor.
+Seminar in Directing the Dramatic Film (3) Prerequisites: Telecommunications and Film 520, 561, and consent of instructor.
 Analysis of techniques and stylistic contributions of major directors as seen in their films.
 Production of a short dramatic film embodying concepts so learned.
 670. (270.)
-Seminar in Educational Telecommunications (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film or Educational uses of electronic media.
-Use of telecommunications in classrooms and school educational technology. systems.
+Seminar in Educational Telecommunications (3) Prerequisite: Telecommunications and Film 570.

+Educational uses of electronic media.
+Use of telecommunications in classrooms and school systems.
 Relationship of noncommercial radio and television (public broadcasting) to commercial broadcast media and education.

-308 / Telecommunications and Film 680.
-(284.)
+680. (284.)
 Seminar in Programing and Production (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
 Theory and analysis of programing and production of broadcasting.
 700. (201.)
 Seminar in Broadcast Management (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
 The legal and regulatory milieu of broadcasting from the perspective of station management.
-705. (207.)
+Telecommunications and Film / 313 705.
+(207.)
 Seminar in Broadcast Law and Regulations (3) Prerequisite: Telecommunications and Film 505 or Journalism 502.
 Analysis of legal concepts and issues as applied to commercial and noncommercial broadcasting; relationship of local, state and federal government to broadcast media.
 770. (275.)
 Seminar in Teaching Broadcasting and Film (3) Broadcast and film curriculum development.
 Methods of teaching both theory and laboratory courses in broadcasting and film.
 Analysis of organizations for administering broadcast and film curricula in colleges and universities with public TV stations and/or on-campus instructional TV systems.
-798. (298.)
-Special Study (1-3) Cr/NC Individual study.
-Maximum credit six units.